hellozee/cook/README.md

 ### Usage Flags:

 - `--help` : To show this help message
-- `--quiet` : To not show any output
 - `--clean` : To clean the cached data
-- `--verbose`: To increase the verbosity level

 ### ToDos:

-- Make the code more structured.
-- Add a `--verbose` and `--log` flag
 - Implement `+=` and `-=` operator
 - Add an `import` feature to import other Recipes and recursively cook them